Pljuni i zapjevaj moja Jugoslavijo: Reception

 The album's biggest hits turned out to be "Hajdemo u planine", "Noćas je k'o lubenica pun mjesec iznad Bosne", "A i ti me iznevjeri" and ballads "Te noći kad umrem, kad odem, kad me ne bude" and "Ružica si bila, sada više nisi".
-The subsequent Yugoslavia-wide promotional tour was also very successful with sold-out sports arenas everywhere the band went.
+The subsequent promotional tour was also very successful with sold-out sports arenas across Yugoslavia.

 Bregović vs. Dragan Kremer

 Large section of the critics, however, disliked Pljuni i zapjevaj moja Jugoslavijo.
 In his Danas review, Dragan Kremer drew parallels between the developing economic and political crisis in SFR Yugoslavia and what he sees to be the band's ongoing creative crisis: